Health care action: More GOP-only meetings

 These changes, which haven't been formally locked in yet, but are essentially there, are not a silver bullet.

 Capito said opioid funding wasn't enough to get her vote.
 She needs a softer landing for Medicaid and/or faster growth rate.
-For conservatives, view the HSA flexibility as an important carrot, but curbing more Obamacare regulations are still the whole farm for them.
+For conservatives, they view the HSA flexibility as an important carrot, but curbing more Obamacare regulations are still the whole farm for them.
 (And why only take a carrot when only the whole farm will do?)

 Speaking of conservatives...

-What they want would put pre-existizng regulations back in play.
+What they want would put pre-existing regulations back in play.
 That was a disaster in the House -- and conservatives want to go even further (the House limited their opt out to community rating, essentially the price protections for pre-existing conditions.
 Conservatives want more than that).
 Pre-existing has been an absolute non-starter for GOP leaders, who watched what happened in the House and learned an important lesson about the political blowback that came in waves after it was put on the table.
 How they try and reconcile this will be very interesting to watch (and that's before you have to reconcile any opt-out provisions with wary moderates...)

 Keep an eye on the tax cuts